Maleekabd/Maleekabd/README.md

+# hello All!

 - 👋 Hi, I’m @MalikAbdurrasyid
 - 👀 I’m interested in Java, javaScript, & kotlin
 - 🌱 I’m currently learning Java, javaScript & kotlin
-- 💞️ I’m looking to collaborate on java & javascript
+- 💞️ I’m looking to collaborate on java, javascript & kotlin
 - 📫 How to reach me you can follow my ig @maliktrycatch_

 <!---